About the Holiday

 Sandcastle Day Activity

-Enjoy two beach-themed dot-to-dot pages!
+Enjoy this printable Beachy Dot-to-Dot Page!
 Follow the dots to discover the hidden picture and have fun coloring it in!

 Picture Book Review